Here2ServeU/aws-eks-jenkins-sonar-terraform/README.md

 * This README file provides a step-by-step guide for deploying and managing a comprehensive infrastructure on AWS using Kubernetes (EKS) and Helm.
 * This guide aims to help you install and configure critical tools such as SonarQube, Prometheus, Grafana, Trivy, and Jenkins and deploy a sample website using Docker and ECR.
 * The instructions will walk you through creating an EKS cluster, setting up namespaces for each service, installing monitoring tools, deploying CI/CD pipelines, and scaling and cleaning up your infrastructure.
-* This guide aims to ensure that you have a highly available, scalable, resilient, and cost-efficient infrastructure.
-It covers the installation of key tools and the process of deploying a fully functional web application.
+* This guide ensures a highly available, scalable, resilient, and cost-efficient infrastructure.
+It covers the installation of critical tools and the process of deploying a fully functional web application.

-Let’s get started by installing the necessary tools and setting up the EKS cluster!
+Let’s start by installing the necessary tools and setting up the EKS cluster!

 #### Tools to Install:
 * AWS CLI: To install and configure AWS CLI, go to https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html